Code-Institute-Submissions/game-hq/README.md

 This is my Game HQ Webiste, that I have created using HTML, CSS, Javascript and Python code using Flask and Mongo DB and then deployed on Heroku.
 This website is intended for for users to be able to view game reviews from different people, and then be able to register and then login and add, edit and then delete reviews of their own, then if they like another persons review they can then give that review a star.

+The Project is live on Heroku see here.
+[Game HQ](https://game-hq-ms3.herokuapp.com/)

 # Table of Contents

 1.  [**UX**](#ux)